Leaner, Smarter AI Cloud Systems

 Durable Execution with Workflows

-Cloudflare Workflows is now in open beta.
+Cloudflare Workflows is also in open beta, and represents a serious “leveling up” of solutions Cloudflare can support.
 Workflows allows building reliable, repeatable, long-lived multi-step applications that can automatically retry, persist state, and scale out.
-This enables sophisticated AI pipelines:
+This enables sophisticated pipelines:

 module AIWorkflows =